Desert Christian Schools (California): Elementary school

 Desert Christian Elementary School, or DCES, is Desert Christian's elementary school which is located on the main campus.
 The principal of DCES is Shannon Case.

 Middle school

 Desert Christian Middle School, or DCMS, is Desert Christian's middle school which is located on the main campus.
 The principal of DCMS is Lisa Costello.

 High school

 Desert Christian High School, or DCHS, is Desert Christian's high school.
 DCHS began in 1988 at the main campus, before moving 2 times and ending up at 2340 W Avenue J8 from c.1999 to June 2025.
 On March 3, 2025, it was announced that DCHS would be moving to 44514 20th St West (City Church) as part of an ongoing expansion which includes adding a coffee shop and a football stadium.
 Construction began around Late Spring/Early Summer of 2025, and phase 1 of the project opened on September 5, 2025.
+On December 13, 2025, the high schools coffee shop, named Amate Coffee, officially opened.
 The principal of DCHS is Caleb Smith.